 Treatment for a bulging disc is generally minor.
 Conservative treatment is usually sufficient — over-the-counter medications, massage, ice/heat packs, physical therapy and lifestyle changes can often completely eliminate the pain.
 Herniated discs, however, have a different treatment plan.

 Victims with a herniated disc may undergo surgery if conservative options did not work.
 Surgery to repair the disc and alleviate pressure on the nerves is one option.
 This comes with risks, such as infection and nerve damage.

 While there are risks, not treatment a severely damaged disc could cause more long-term damage and other disc ruptures.
 Consult with a doctor to learn what treatment is best for you.

 Hire an Attorney to Assist With Your Claim

-Unfortunately, accident victims with herniated and bulging discs often have trouble getting a fair settlement from the insurance company.
+Unfortunately, car accident victims with herniated and bulging discs often have trouble getting a fair settlement from the insurance company.
 Proving their symptoms can be difficult, as pain and pressure do not show up on x-rays and CT scans.

 Insurance adjusters will claim that you are exaggerating or making up your injury.
 This justification leads them to offering you a low-ball settlement.
 Hiring an experienced personal injury attorney to assist you with your claim can make all the difference.
 An attorney will collect proof of your injury and demonstrate how that injury is affecting all aspects of your life.